Li Lisan

-Li Lisan (李立三 (Lǐ Lìsān); 18 November 1899 – 22 June 1967) was a Chinese politician, member of the Politburo, and later a member of the Central Committee.
+Li Lisan (李立三 (Lǐ Lìsān); 18 November 1899 – 22 June 1967) was a Chinese politician, CPC Politburo member, and member of the Central People's Government Council.

 Early years

 Li was born in Liling, Hunan province in China in 1899, under the name of Li Rongzhi.
 His father, a teacher, taught Li Chinese traditional poems and classics.
-In 1915, he arrived at Changsha for high school and saw an advertisement in a newspaper written by a student from First Normal School of Changsha with the pen name 28 Strokes.
-Li met and then became friends with the young man, whose real name was Mao Zedong.
+In 1915 he arrived in Changsha for high school and befriended a young Mao Zedong after seeing a newspaper ad Mao wrote under the pen name 28 Strokes.
 Later, Li joined the army of a local warlord in Hunan.
 One of the Division Commanders, Cheng Qian, who was both Li's father's townsman and alumni, sponsored Li to study in Beijing.

 Beginning career

 France

 When Li reached Beijing, he applied to study in France and arrived there in 1920.
 He worked part-time as an assistant to a boilermaker to earn his tuition.
 His boss was a member of Communist Party and Li was influenced in accepting communism, taking part actively in the struggles for Chinese labour rights in France.
 For his active and fearless revolutionary work, Li was labelled as a trouble-maker.
 In 1921, Li was expelled along with more than 100 other Chinese by the French authorities.